Smiling volunteer at a St Barnabas event

 Celebrating our volunteers

-On Wednesday 5 July, St Barnabas House and Chestnut Tree House held a special event – the Volunteer Heart Awards – at the Charmandean Centre in Worthing to celebrate the contribution of volunteers and to thank them for their role in supporting local hospice care.
-Our Vice President, Sally Gunnell OBE attended to present the awards, which were given to three individuals who have gone above and beyond in their support.
+On Thursday 6 June, St Barnabas House and Chestnut Tree House held a special event at the Charmandean Centre in Worthing to celebrate the contribution of volunteers and to thank them for their role in supporting local hospice care.
+BBC Radio Sussex presenter Allison Ferns presented the Heart Awards, which were given to three individuals who have gone above and beyond in their volunteering roles.

 Over 100 nominations were received from volunteers and staff for the inaugural Volunteer Heart Awards, which were split into three categories, reflecting the hospices’ values – Caring, Connected, Courageous.
 The three top nominees were announced on the night.